-What are the elements for establishing a cause of action in misleading and deceptive conduct?
+What are the elements for establishing a cause of action in misleading or deceptive conduct?

-The following elements must be established in order to make a claim for misleading and deceptive conduct:
+The following elements must be established in order to make a claim for misleading or deceptive conduct:

 - The conduct was engaged in ‘in trade or commerce’; and